 Even if you’ve had influenza disease (including H1N1) before, it’s still important to get immunized every year.
-The strains going around this year may be different than the one you had before.
+It's unknown how long your protection from disease will last, and the strains going around this year may be different than the one you had before.

 If you’re pregnant (or planning to get pregnant), it’s safe to get immunized with the inactivated influenza vaccine (injection).
 The live influenza virus nasal spray vaccine is not recommended if you're pregnant.

 If you’re breastfeeding, both the injectable and the live influenza virus nasal spray vaccines are safe.

 I have a latex allergy—can I get the vaccine?

 If you have a latex allergy, it’s safe to get the vaccine.
 There’s no latex in the vaccine, the packaging, or the syringe.